lowrank/exam-template/README.md

-# exam-template
+# LaTeX Template for Exam

-LaTeX template for exam (simple version)
+The template is for self use, it has a a cover page and questions are boxed.
+The parameters can be changed in exam.cls.